akostrik/stage_telegram_python/README.md

 | difference (test 2) |  1  |  1  |  2  |  3  |  1  |  1  |  3  |  4  |  2  |  4  |  4  |

 <img align="right" width="300" height="300" src="https://github.com/akostrik/stage_telegram/assets/22834202/9176b2d8-a75b-4335-8a97-80e82197579a">

+## future enhancements
+As technology and misinformation tactics evolve, so will this application.
+Future versions aim to:
+- integrate with other messaging platforms beyond Telegram
+- allow users to customize their propaganda detection parameters
+- provide real-time alerts to users about exceptional analysis results
+- detection of the first channel to spead information
+- comparison of the rusults with other projects
+- customizable detection parameters: Recognizing that propaganda can be subjective, I introduced features that allow users to customize detection parameters, tailoring the system to their individual needs.

 Elasticsearch ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)